allebone/help.omni.af.mil/docs/PEX/Ops.md

 **Delete a Binder**

-1.Select a Binder from the Binder Directory.
+1. Select a Binder from the Binder Directory.
-2.Select the Delete button.
+2. Select the Delete button.

 !!! caution "Caution"
     The Binder and all associated Folders and Documentation will be deleted.
 This is unrecoverable once completed.